-Although the ultimate responsibility for student's grooming lies with the student and their parents, the school has a part to play in the student dress code.
-The responsibility of the school officials to prescribe and control personal appearance in the schools has been affirmed repeatedly in the courts of the United States.
-The Bremond I.S.D.
-School Board sets the standards of acceptable dress for students.
+The ultimate responsibility for student's grooming belongs with the student and their parents.
+The school also has a part to play in the student dress code, adopted by the School Board of Trustees.
+The responsibility of school officials to prescribe and control personal appearance in the schools has been affirmed repeatedly in the courts of the United States.

-Classroom teachers may make interpretations of the Bremond I.S.D. student dress code.
-If there is a question, the student will be referred to the office.
+Classroom teachers and professional staff members may make interpretations of the Bremond I.S.D. student dress code.
+If there is a question, the student will be referred to an administrator.
 Students in violation of this dress code on a first offense basis will be given a warning and the opportunity to correct the violation.
 Additional disciplinary action may be warranted if there is a repeat of a dress code violation.

-Students are expected to dress appropriately and in good taste with concern given to the safety and well-being of students.
+Students are expected to dress appropriately and in good taste with concern given to the safety, hygiene, and well-being of students.
 No aspect of the student's dress should cause disruption to the learning environment at school.
 In accordance with these parameters, the following guidelines are adopted as the Bremond ISD dress code:

-- 1. No manner of dress should bear any indecent/suggestive words or slogans or sexual innuendos; nor should they bear any slogans or phrases related to tobacco, alcohol, drugs, or gangs.
-Likewise, no phrases or slogans of a prejudicial nature toward groups of people, races, etc. are allowed. - 2.
-A student's dress may not include yoga pants (tights) unless they are worn under jeans/pants or dresses that meet the BISD Dress Code.
+- 1. No manner of dress should bear any indecent/suggestive words or slogans or sexual innuendos; nor should they bear any slogans or phrases related to guns, tobacco, alcohol, drugs, or gangs.
+Likewise, no phrases or slogans of a prejudicial nature toward groups of people, races, etc. are allowed. - A student's dress may not include yoga pants (tights) unless they are worn under jeans/pants or dresses that meet the BISD Dress Code.